Wolfson College is privileged to have Professor Tarje Nissen-Meyer deliver the Annual London Lecture.

-A minibus service runs for College members between the College and the city centre every 20 minutes in the early morning, lunchtime and late afternoons on Mondays to Fridays.
-The bus has a real-time location tracker installed so you can find its location.
+A minibus service runs for College members between the College and the city centre every 20 minutes in the early morning, early afternoon, late afternoon and early evenings on Mondays to Fridays.

 The most up to date service notifications will be posted on the @WolfsonMinibus Twitter page.